handy0102/cse15l-lab-report/labreport5/lab5.md

 # Lab Report 5

-In this lab report I will be visiting lab report 3 but using the **find** command.
+In this lab report I will be visiting lab report 3 but be using the **find** command.